 You should have absolute knowledge about your business and personal credit scores.
 You can check your business credit score by requesting a credit report from credit agencies like Experian, Equifax, or Dun & Bradstreet.
 To check your personal credit score, you can visit Equifax and CreditKarma website free.

-According to State of Online Small Business Lending report, a business owner’s personal credit score carry more value in deciding the loan APR.
+According to the State of Online Small Business Lending report, a business owner’s personal credit score carries more value in deciding the loan APR.
 A frequent check of your credit scores will help you assess your current financial standings and help you prepare early for a business loan application.

 Mistakes can happen and credit agency can make that too, IF you find any errors in the report, you’ll need to contact the bureau (or the collection agency) in writing to dispute them in time.

 - Pay-Off Existing Debts

 Credit scores are determined based on different factors such as the number of accounts you have, the types of accounts, used credit vs. your available credit, the length of your credit history and your payment history.